Klosmi/html-basics/JS-basic.md

     radius : 1,
   };
 ```
-*We use factory or cunstructor function to create the circle object.*
+*We use factory function to create the circle object.*
 *We add the `draw()` method.*
   ```
   //Factory Function